-Position the check valve assembly in the mounting slot in the suction flange (3).
-Secure the assembly with the check valve pin (5)
+Reach through the back cover opening with the check valve and position the check valve adaptor in the mounting slot in the suction flange (4).
+Align the adaptor with the flange hole and secure the assembly with the check valve pin (5).